amnzera/challenge/README.md

-# Angular Marvel
+# Angular Characters

-Your site is live at https://amnzera.github.io/angularMarvel/
+Your site is live at https://amnzera.github.io/Characters/